National Survey Research

-This national survey component draws upon the Institute’s Faith Communities Today (FACT) collaborative initiative of over 20 different denominational research groups.
+This national survey component draws upon Hartford Institute’s Faith Communities Today (FACT) collaborative initiative of over 20 different denominational research groups.
 It includes a number of different survey approaches spread across the five years of the grant.

 Subscribe to our newsletter and follow us on social media to be alerted when new research findings are available.